billhails/MuseScore-plugins/src/Tuning/README.md

 ## Usage

 Select a passage, then invoke the plugin via `Plugins > Playback > Tuning`, select a tuning and apply.
 It changes the tuning offset for every selected note appropriately.
 To reset, select everything and apply the "equal" tuning (equal temperament.)

+You can make the following adjustments to the tuning, before applying
+it:

+### Root Note

-New in this release, you can now select a root note other than C on which the tuning will be centered.
+Allows you to choose a different root note to center the tuning on.
+This has the effect of rotating the tuning around the cycle of fifths.
+For example suppose in a particular tuning, the interval from C to G is a pure fifth while the interval G to D is slightly wide.
+If you select G as the root note, then the interval from G to D will be a pure fifth, and the interval from D to A will be slightly wide, and so on for all the other intervals.

+This basically allows you to make certain tunings more usable in remote keys.

+### Pure Tone

+Adjusts each note by a constant amount so that the chosen pure tone is tuned to its "correct" equal tempered pitch, while maintaining the relationships of the tuning.
+This is occasionally necessary to correctly reproduce a desired tuning exactly.

+Note that when you change the Root Note above, the Pure Tone also changes to the same note.
+This is usually what you want, but you can subsequently adjust the Pure Tone separately if needed.

 ## PS

 Many people say they can't tell the difference between tunings, and it is a subtle difference in the character of chords for the most part.
-To convince yourself that this plugin is working, I suggest applying the "Just" intonation (a particularily extreme tuning) to a passage of chordal music with chromatic harmony and notice how some (yymv) sounds beautifully concordant while the rest sounds horribly out of tune.
+To convince yourself that this plugin is working, I suggest applying the "Just" intonation (a particularily extreme tuning) to a passage of chordal music with chromatic harmony and notice how some sounds concordant while the rest sounds distinctly "out of tune".